open-sauced/intro/05-how-to-contribute-to-open-source.md

    Replace "YOUR-BRANCH-NAME" with a descriptive name for your branch, such as "fix-bug-123" or "add-new-feature".

 4. **Make your changes**: Now that you have a new branch, you can make changes to the codebase.
-Be sure to follow the project's coding guidelines and conventions, and test your changes to ensure they work as expected.
+Always follow the project's coding guidelines and conventions, and test your changes to ensure they work as expected.

-5. **Commit your changes**: Once you've made your changes, stage and commit them using the following commands:
+5. **Add and commit your changes**: Once you've made your changes, add your changes to the staging area and commit them with these commands:

    ```
    git add .
    git commit -m "Your commit message"
    ```

-   Replace "Your commit message" with a brief description of the changes you made.
+   Replace "Your commit message" with a brief description of your changes.

 6. **Push your changes**: Push your changes to your forked repository on GitHub by running the following command: